theronic/modex/README.md

 There is an existing library [mcp-clj](https://github.com/hugoduncan/mcp-clj) that uses SSE, so it requires mcp-proxy to proxy from SSE <=> stdio.
 I was annoyed by this, so I made Modex.

+## FAQ

-## Can I modify the server while an MCP Client (like Claude Desktop) is connected?
+### Can I modify the server while an MCP Client (like Claude Desktop) is connected?

-Not yet, but I'll add an nREPL soon so you can eval changes while Claude Desktop is connected to the process.
+Not yet, but I'll add an nREPL soon so you can eval changes while Claude Desktop is connected to the process without rebuilding the uberjar.

 Btw.
 I tried to get it to run `clojure -M -m modex.mcp.server`, but you can't set Claude Desktop's working directory.

 So currently, I rebuild the uberjar and restart Claude Desktop.
 Will fix.

 ## License

 In summary:
 - **Free for non-commercial use**: Use it, modify it, share it under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) at no cost, just keep it open source.